BlueBrain/NeuroMorphoVis/info/command-line/configuration-file.md

 MAX_APICAL_DENDRITES_BRANCHING_ORDER=1000

 # Morphology reconstruction method
-# Use ['connected-sections-repaired'], where sections are connected together (after repair)
+# Use ['connected-sections-repaired'], where sections are connected together (after repair).
-# Use ['connected-sections'], where sections are connected together (without morphology repair)
+# Use ['connected-sections'], where sections are connected together (without morphology repair).
-# Use ['disconnected-sections'], where sections are disconnected from each others
+# Use ['disconnected-sections'], where sections are disconnected from each others.
-# Use ['articulated-sections'], where sections are connected by spheres
+# Use ['articulated-sections'], where sections are connected by spheres.
-# Use ['disconnected-segments'], where segments are disconnected
+# Use ['disconnected-segments'], where segments are disconnected.
 MORPHOLOGY_RECONSTRUCTION_ALGORITHM=connected-sections-repaired

 # Branching method
-# Use ['angles'] to connect the smallest angle branch to the parent
+# Use ['angles'] to connect the smallest angle branch to the parent.
-# Use ['radii'] to connect the largest radius branch to the parent
+# Use ['radii'] to connect the largest radius branch to the parent, default.
-BRANCHING_METHOD=angles
+BRANCHING_METHOD=radii

 # Sections' radii
 # Use ['default'] to use the reported radii in the morphology file